How Mongols Wore Their Hair

 The Khiyat Mongol soldiers unusually wore their hair.
 They emulated wild creatures because they played an essential part in Altaic legend.
 Their haircut was designed to accommodate their heads in helmets and headgear.
 The number of braids and shaving styles differed from clan to clan.

 The Turks shaved their heads and only had hair on their forehead.
-Men shaved the tops and sides of their heads, leaving only a short lock-in the forehead and lengthy lock hair behind.
+Men shaved the tops and sides of their heads, leaving only a short lock-in the forehead and a lengthy lock of hair behind.
 Similarly, the Kazakhs wore a single braid on top of their hair.

 However, in Asia’s grasslands, you had to wear a hat all the time to protect yourself from the cold and cutting winds; therefore, this aided their way of life.